apacdevpmmresources/WVD/README.md

     ![Configured](Images/8.png)

-* Let's enable user account for Azure Active Directory Domain Services.
-In this case it's cloud only user which we created earlier.
-For other scenarios please refer [here](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance)
+* Let's enable user account for Azure Active Directory Domain Services by configuring the password of the created user.
+Note that the created account is a basic cloud-only user account.
+For more details on other types of accounts, please refer [here](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance)

 * Goto https://myapps.microsoft.com